Bromgard/rcblack/Gisla_saga/Gisla_23.md

 [↩](#a6)

 <a name="myfootnote7" id="f7">7</a>:
- _Þykkir--haustit_, possibly an interpolation; does not appear in S and frgmt.
+ _Þykkir--haustit_, possibly an interpolation; does not appear in S or frgmt.
 [↩](#a7)

 <a name="myfootnote8" id="f8">8</a>: